Consolidated Liberator I: Service history

 The twenty Liberator B.Mk.I were delivered to the RAF starting in mid 1941 and were given serial numbers AM910 to AM929.
 After a period of testing at the Aeroplane and Armament Experimental Establishment (A&AEE) at RAF Boscombe Down, England, it was found to be unsuitable for combat over Europe.
 Among the deficiencies cited were the lack of self-sealing fuel tanks, poor defensive armament and general lack of combat readiness.

 The long range and heavy bomb load however, made the Liberator a natural choice for RAF Coastal Command (CC) for use in long-range maritime patrols against the U-boat menace.
 Twelve aircraft were sent to Scottish Aviation in Prestwick, Scotland for extensive conversion to meet the anti-submarine warfare role and they were redesignated Liberator GR.Mk.I – the 'GR' standing for 'General Reconnaissance'.
-The conversion included the addition of Air-to-Surface Vessel radar (ASV) and a pack of four forward firing 20 mm Hispano cannon under the forward bomb bay.
-Some aircraft were further modified with a pair of stub wings on the fuselage under each wing which carried eight 3 inch (76mm) "60 pound" rockets along with the installation of a Leigh light under the right wing.
+The conversion included the addition of air-to-surface-vessel (ASV) radar and a pack of four forward firing 20 mm Hispano cannon under the forward bomb bay.
+Some aircraft were further modified with a pair of stub wings on the fuselage under each wing which carried eight RP-3 ("60 pound") rockets along with the installation of a Leigh light (search light) under the right wing.

-The entire series of Liberator GR.Mk.Is were assigned to 15 Group Coastal Command with the reforming of No. 120 Squadron RAF in June 1941 and continued in service until December 1943.
+The entire series of Liberator GR.Mk.Is were assigned to 15 Group in Coastal Command with the reforming of No. 120 Squadron RAF in June 1941 and continued in service until December 1943.
 During this time, they accounted for five U-boats confirmed sunk and four damaged.

 With the end of the war, the Liberators in Coastal Command were replaced by the arguably inferior maritime patrol variant of the Avro Lancaster, the GR Mk 3.